morjokill/oauth2-client/README.md

 # oauth2-client
-Client application for OAuth2.
+Client application for OAuth2 based on Keycloak flow.
 Shows raw and decoded versions of access token